ExchangeUnion/docs/Market Maker Guide.md

 zmqpubrawblock = "192.168.1.42:28332"
 zmqpubrawtx = "192.168.1.42:28333"
 ```
 * If you only have a small SSD available, you can split geth's data.
-Only a small part needs to be located on a fast SSD:
+Only a small part needs to be located on the fast SSD:
 ```bash
 # place geth's chain data onto a HDD
 [geth]